Cosmic-ray electrons and the magnetic field of the North Polar Spur

-\abstract {} {The parameters of cosmic ray electrons (CRe) and the strength of magnetic field are crucial for studying the particle acceleration of shocks.
-The recent discovery of eROSITA bubbles suggests that the well-known NPS/Loop I should be a 10--kpc sized relic in the Galactic halo instead of a small local structure near the Sun.
-By deriving the energy density of CRe and magnetic field strength accounting for the NPS, unprecedentedly precise parameter constraints on particle acceleration for weak shocks in the halo medium can be provided. } { The parameters of CRe and magnetic field can be derived independently by modeling the gamma-ray and the radio data of the NPS via inverse Compton scattering and synchrotron emission, respectively. } {Our main results are: (1), the energy density of CRe is $(2-5)\times 10^{-14}~\ergcm$, and the spectral index is $p\simeq 2.0\pm 0.1$ below the cooling break energy of $\sim 4$ GeV; (2), the magnetic field strength is 4 $\mu$G; (3), the shock acceleration efficiency of CRe is close to 1\%.
-Given the Mach number of 1.5, the high acceleration efficiency and flat spectrum of CRe suggest that re-acceleration of preexisting relativistic electrons should exist in the NPS.
-In addition, the cooling break of $\sim$ 4 GeV suggests that the cooling timescale is $10^7$ yr, in agreement with the age of the eROSITA bubbles. } {}
+\abstract {} {The recent confirmation of the bipolarity of the eROSITA bubbles suggests that the well-known North Polar Spur (NPS)/Loop I probably is a 10 kpc sized relic in the Galactic halo and not a small local structure near the Sun.
+By virtue of multiwavelength observations of the NPS, unprecedentedly precise parameter constraints on the cosmic-ray electrons (CRes) and magnetic field in the post-shock halo medium can be provided. } { The parameters of the CRes and the magnetic field can be derived independently by modeling the gamma-ray and the radio data of the NPS via inverse Compton scattering and synchrotron emission, respectively. } {Our main results are (1) that the energy density of the CRe is (3--6)$\times 10^{-14}~\ergcm$, and the spectral index is $p\simeq 2.0\pm 0.1, $ below the cooling break energy of about 5 GeV; (2) that the magnetic field strength is 3 $\mu$G; and (3) that the shock acceleration efficiency of the CRe is (1--2)\%.
+Given the Mach number of 1.5, the high acceleration efficiency and flat spectrum of the CRe suggest that preexisting relativistic electrons may be reaccelerated in the NPS.
+Alternatively, these CRes could be accelerated by an evolving shock in the early epoch when its Mach number is high, and efficiently diffuse throughout the post-shock halo gas.
+In addition, the cooling break energy suggests that the cooling timescale is $10^7$ yr, which agrees with the age of the eROSITA bubbles. } {}

 \keywords{ acceleration of particles -- radiation mechanisms: non-thermal -- ISM: jets and outflows -- Galaxy: halo -- shock waves }